jamestrimble/kep-independent-set/README.md

 # kep-hierarchical

-This program aims to re-implement the hierarchical model for kidney-exchange optimisation in _Paired and Altruistic
-Kidney Donation in the UK: Algorithms and Experimentation_.
+This program aims to re-implement the hierarchical model for kidney-exchange optimisation described in _Paired and Altruistic Kidney Donation in the UK: Algorithms and Experimentation_.
 David Manlove and Gregg O'Malley.
 J. Exp.
 Algorithmics 19, Article 2.6 (January 2015) [Link](http://dl.acm.org/citation.cfm?doid=2627368.2670129).